 Some landlords also have pre-approved positions for your shed that take into account access, shading and boundary maintenance.
-If your allotment doesn’t have any positioning rules in place, Matt Peskett of Grow Like Grandad has this advice: "Don't put [your shed] somewhere that will block light by shading a potential growing area for you OR a neighbour.
+If your allotment doesn’t have any positioning rules in place, Matt Peskett has this advice: "Don't put [your shed] somewhere that will block light by shading a potential growing area for you OR a neighbour.
 A spot in the north east of a plot is ideal."

 And last, but not least, your allotment may have rules about maintaining your shed and agreeing to remove it should you decide to give up your plot.
 Again, check this with your own landlord.

 What is the best sized shed for an allotment?

 Once you know what size shed you’re allowed, decide how you’re going to use it and what your priorities are.
 Matt Peskett says: “Don't get a shed that's too big, you won't really spend much time inside it, you'll be far too busy outside.
 Something large enough to accommodate you during a rain shower is perfect.
 Maximise your growing area.”

 Over at Claire’s Allotment, however, Claire Burgess advises going as big as possible with your shed:

 Think about what you want to store in your shed [and] always get a shed bigger than your needs at this very moment.
 You always add more tools as you garden...
 Also it’s the UK and it can rain at any moment… And when the weather is blazingly hot, you’ll need somewhere to find shade.